NVE/varsom-observation/README.md

 To show multiple observations without a spesific hazard type, set type to blank.

 The child components have some example data from the regobs-api.
-The chils components do not have language prop.
+The child components do not have language prop.

 <br>

 ### **Chromatic**
 Stobybook can be published to Chromatic.
 Sign up for Chromatic (https://www.chromatic.com/start?startWithSignup=true) and create a project.
 Replace secret token under scripts in package.json with your project token from Chromatic.
-Project token should be kept in a safe place, e.g. Github Secrets.
 When project token is set, run:
 1. npm run build-storybook
 2. npm chromatic